July 19th 2019 by SDGNelson

 Typically the introduction states the main focus since the past update, but this time I'm not sure which to put.

 Owners of the Experienced Beret in 3.x can now opt-in to Unturned II access.
-Over time I intend to gradually lower the playtime requirement for accessing 4.x as it's further polished.
+Over time I intend to gradually lower the playtime requirement for accessing Unturned II as it's further polished.
 If you own the beret you should see a "Claim Access" button in the inventory menu.

-This is much more scaleable than individually giving out CD keys, and I'm happy to be able to give a benefit to anyone who's been supporting the game for such a long time, though I suspect more accounts will begin idling now.
-Rewarding your support as thanks is really important to me, so I have similar plans for promotions between 3 and 4 e.g. benefits if you have gold or items/skins, and benefits for playing the 4.x versions.
+This is much more scalable than individually giving out CD keys, and I'm happy to be able to give a benefit to anyone who's been supporting the game for such a long time, though I suspect more accounts will begin idling now.
+Rewarding your support as thanks is really important to me, so I have similar plans for promotions between 3.x and Unturned II e.g. benefits if you have gold or items/skins, and benefits for playing the Unturned II versions.

 It was very kind of Valve to allow us to set up this access system even when we don't have any revenue from 4 yet, so big thanks to them!

 The latest version now includes a temporary close-quarters combat map which shows how keys/codes will be an interesting influence on looting, and brings most of the existing combat features together onto one map.

 Interacting with a live player now grants access to their inventory.
 What?!
 That seems OP.
 Not a permanent change, but to test that it works properly.
 Multiple players can now be controlling the same inventories, and hopefully all work with multiplayer properly.
 In the future I expect this will be used for examining a handcuffed player's inventory, but for the moment it is also used for looting their ragdoll rather than spilling items everywhere.
 Corpse and death totem despawn timers are paused while interacting with them.